Previously: Unconventional Indie Horror Games.

 That didn’t stop me from seeing Scream 4 when it was released in cinemas in 2011 — and I walked away pleasantly surprised.
 It manages to be both a sequel and a reboot at the same time, and it has its finger right on the pulse of trends in both the horror world and the real world at the time.

-Scream 4 is what might be termed a “legacyquel”—a portmanteau Bloody Disgusting noted in a 2019 discussion of the differences between remakes, reboots, and the link as having been coined by Screen Rant in 2015.
+Scream 4 is what might be termed a “legacyquel” — a portmanteau Bloody Disgusting noted in a 2019 discussion of the differences between remakes, reboots, and the like as having been coined by Screen Rant in 2015.
 A legacyquel, per Bloody Disgusting, is “an in-continuity, canonical sequel to the film or films in the series that precede it,” but with the twist being that “the plot of the new movie is strikingly, and often purposefully, similar to the first one.”
 And it’s not just a cash grab (although it obviously can be); when it’s done right, it’s truly delightful to behold.

 Along with the 2013 Evil Dead, Bloody Disgusting highlighted Scream 4 as an excellent example of a legacyquel that works.
 The meta nature of the film and the self-awareness of its world and characters “evokes the tone of the original” in a way that I’d argue neither Screams 2 or 3 did — and, writes Michael White, the effect is that “it properly shines a blinding light on remakes.”
 It’s not enough just to rehash what’s already been done; you’ve got to do something new with it to make it worth it.